cabforum/smime/SBR.md

 ### 5.1.2 Physical access
 No stipulation.

-No stipulation.

 ### 5.1.3 Power and air conditioning
 No stipulation.

-No stipulation.

 ### 5.1.4 Water exposures
 No stipulation.

-No stipulation.

 ### 5.1.5 Fire prevention and protection
 No stipulation.

-No stipulation.

 ### 5.1.6 Media storage
 No stipulation.

-No stipulation.

 ### 5.1.7 Waste disposal
 No stipulation.

-No stipulation.

 ### 5.1.8 Off-site backup
 No stipulation.

-No stipulation.

 ## 5.2 Procedural controls

 ### 5.2.1 Trusted roles
-No stipulation.

 No stipulation.

 ### 5.2.2 Number of persons required per task